lalitha-edu/CSC-Academic-Projects/README.md

 # CoffeeMaker - Individual
 This portion of the CoffeeMaker project focuses on the individual deliverables for the onboarding project that took place during the first half of the semster.
 I display experience in both, design, backend and front end testing nd development.

-Images Folder Within CoffeeMaker - Individual:
+**Images Folder Within CoffeeMaker - Individual:
-Copy of W3 Wirefram U4.drawio.png - Experince in developing a UX Design through a wireframe for the workflows of the use cases for the CoffeeMaker project
+-Copy of W3 Wirefram U4.drawio.png - Experince in developing a UX Design through a wireframe for the workflows of the use cases for the CoffeeMaker project

-IndividualDynamicDesignFinal.png - Experience in developing dynamic design through Sequence Diagrams for a specific workflow for the CoffeeMaker project
+-IndividualDynamicDesignFinal.png - Experience in developing dynamic design through Sequence Diagrams for a specific workflow for the CoffeeMaker project

-IndividualStaticDesignFinal.png - Experience in developing static design through UML Diagrams for a specific use cases and changes in requirements for the CoffeeMaker project
+-IndividualStaticDesignFinal.png - Experience in developing static design through UML Diagrams for a specific use cases and changes in requirements for the CoffeeMaker project

-Examples of writing API End Point Designs for a specific use case in the CoffeeMaker Project (UC4: Edit Recipe):
+-Examples of writing API End Point Designs for a specific use case in the CoffeeMaker Project (UC4: Edit Recipe):

 ENDPOINT #1: